 Record the livestock code from the Respondent Booklet that relates to the commodity identified in Column 1.
+Column 2 is grayed out for mailing purposes but can still be filled out for field enumeration.

-Column 3 - Market Value of Commodities Under Contract on January 1, 2011
+Column 3 - Market Value of Commodities under Contract on January 1

-Record the estimated market value of all of this operation's commodities from 2010 and previous years that were placed on contractee operations and were still under contract as of January 1, 2011.
+Record the estimated market value of all of this operation's commodities under contract as of January 1.

-Make sure this value is not recorded in Section G, Assets.
+Make sure this value is not recorded in Section J, "Farm Assets".